-A Better Breathers Club® is a local support group that offers patient-centered, and community-based educational opportunities to persons with chronic lung disease (especially COPD, but also asthma, idiopathic pulmonary fibrosis [IPF], lung cancer and other chronic lung diseases) and their families, friends and support persons.
+A Better Breathers Club® is a local support group that offers patient-centered, and community-based educational opportunities to persons with chronic lung disease (often COPD, but also asthma, pulmonary fibrosis, lung cancer and other chronic lung diseases) and their families, friends and support persons.
 Volunteers facilitate all support groups and work with a Lung Association staff member to provide the service.

 What Is a Better Breathers Club Certified Facilitator?